New Window Opening Cost

 • Have they done this type of cut-in before?
 Get them to show you a window they put into a solid wall, not just a like-for-like swap.

 • Can they itemise the quote?
-You should be able to see labour, window, lintel and disposal as separate bits.
+You should be able to see the cutting and window fitting cost, the new window itself, lintel and disposal as separate costs so you know what you are paying for.

 FAQs